 +Prices: Let’s be honest.
 Stadium food is never cheap so be prepared to spend some dough on food + drinks – oh and you’re in Washington DC where crap is expensive for just being expensive.
 A beer averages for $9 a bottle and wine is $8-9 as well.
 Water is $4.25 a bottle.
 I’ve noticed that the prices have gone up the past few years and it’s probably because the Nats have gotten better through the years.

 + Things to not miss:

 + The Presidents Race!
 It’s a hilarious wacky race held during the 4th inning (again if there’s a 13th inning).
 We get five (used to be four) of our former presidents (George Washington, Abraham Lincoln, Thomas Jefferson, Theodore Roosevelt & William Howard Taft ).
 It’s a hilarious race with them wearing big foam caricature heads and it’s always has extra props involved or kooky sabotage.
 Teddy used to NEVER win and there was a huge fan campaign about “Let Teddy Win” and he finally did in 2012!

 The seventh inning stretch tradition.
 “Take me out to the ball game” is always played and “Take on Me’ by A-Ha is also played in tribute to Michael Morse in 2012 when he used it as his walk-up song.

-+ It’s acceptable to bring in two sealed water bottles to the game – they don’t want you dehydrated and dying at the game when it gets super hot around here.
++ It’s acceptable to bring in two sealed water bottles to the game – they don’t want you dehydrated and dying at the game when it gets super hot and humid around here.

 So there you go!

-Let me know how your experience has been at a Nats game or if there’s any other useful tips you want to share!
+Let me know how your experience has been at a Nats game or if there are any other useful tips you want to share!